-Certain of these statutes use various terms that may have common meanings.
-However, a number of these terms such as "State single audit," "financial audit," "management letter," "county agency," and "local governmental entity" have statutory definitions.
+The statutes use various terms that may have common meanings.
+However, a number of these terms such as "State single audit," "nonprofit organization," and "for-profit organization" have statutory definitions.
 When defined by statute, the statutory definitions prevail over other definitions.